-This course will be delivered online (76% or more) using an asynchronous format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
+This course will be delivered online (100%) using a synchronous format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on Tuesday, January 21, 2020.
+The course site will be available on 1/25/2020.